Press Release: LDS Launches Mobile Classroom Service, Providing Learning Support Access to Kids Most in Need

 About Learning Disabilities Society (LDS):

-Founded in 1970, LDS is a non-profit charity that serves children with suspected or diagnosed learning disabilities by providing customized learning support.
-LDS’s Research-informed Individualized Student Education (RISE) program enables students to understand their unique strengths and find success in the classroom and beyond.
+Founded in 1970, LDS is a nonprofit charity that serves children with suspected or diagnosed learning disabilities by providing customized learning and related supports.
+LDS’s Research-informed Individualized Student Education (RISE) model enables students to understand their unique strengths, obtain support from specialized remedial instructors, and find success in the classroom and beyond.
 LDS is committed to making high-quality, affordable learning support accessible to all families, regardless of circumstance.